qperfect-io/MimiqDemos/Grover/grover.md

     Measurement results:
     Bitstring  Decimal    Occurrences  Probability
     --------------------------------------------------
-    1011       13         54           0.5400
+    1011       13         505          0.5050
-    1101       11         46           0.4600
+    1101       11         490          0.4900
+    0000       0          2            0.0020
+    1001       9          1            0.0010
+    0100       2          1            0.0010
+    0001       8          1            0.0010

-    Total shots: 100
+    Total shots: 1000

-We see that the quantum factorization simulation returns in the X register the correct factors 1011 (decimal 13) and 1101 (decimal 11), each approximately half the time.
+The results of our quantum factorization simulation are remarkably successful.
+The X register consistently returns two outcomes, each occurring with approximately equal probability:

+    1011 in binary, which is equivalent to 13 in decimal 1101 in binary, which is equivalent to 11 in decimal

+These outcomes are precisely the correct factors of our target number, as 13 * 11 = 143.

+While Grover's algorithm doesn't offer the superpolynomial speedup that Shor's factoring algorithm can achieve, it effectively demonstrates how quantum algorithms can be applied to significant optimization and search problems.

+We encourage you to experiment with different values of $N$, adjusting the size of the solution registers accordingly.
+For a deeper dive into this topic, we recommend the publication available at https://arxiv.org/abs/2312.10054.
+This paper details a variant of this algorithm that successfully factored numbers as large as 30,398,263,859 (7393 × 4,111,763) using MIMIQ!